Snap Political & Advocacy Advertising Policies

 The bottom line

-- Issue or advocacy ads are ads concerning issues or organisations that are the subject of debate on a local, national or global level, or are of public importance.
-They include ads about abortion, immigration, the environment, education, discrimination and guns.
+Issue or advocacy ads are ads concerning issues or organizations that are the subject of debate on a local, national, or global level, or of public importance.
+They include ads about abortion, immigration, the environment, education, discrimination, and guns.

 All political advertising must include a “paid for by” message in the ad that is followed by the name of the paying person or entity.
 Snap may also require a “paid for by” disclosure on ad content that links to political content, ad content for political merchandise, or in other cases in Snap’s sole discretion.
-In the United States, electoral ads must state whether or not the ad was authorised by a candidate or organisation, and election ads not authorised by the candidate must include contact information for the sponsoring organisation.
+In the United States, electoral ads must state whether or not the ad was authorized by a candidate or organization, and election ads not authorized by the candidate must include contact information for the sponsoring organization.

 We encourage political advertisers to be positive.
 But we don't categorically ban “attack” ads; expressing disagreement with or campaigning against a candidate or party is generally permissible if it meets our other guidelines.
 That said, political ads must not include attacks relating to a candidate's personal life.

 Snap will review political ads on a case-by-case basis.